pekkanikander/pekkanikander.github.com/cv.md

 Dr. Pekka Nikander has over 30 years software development expertise.
 In 1980 he wrote his first program while still in high school, five years later patching live UNIX kernel to fix bugs.
+Today Pekka is a multi-talented software generalist, able to work on all layers from hardware-software interface to user interfaces.

+### Career overview

-In 1988 he founded Nixu, today a leading computer and network security consultant company in Finland, driving it for over 10 years, followed by another 10 years at various leadership roles at Ericsson Research.
+In 1988 Pekka founded Nixu, today a leading computer and network security consultant company in Finland, driving it for over 10 years, followed by another 10 years at various leadership roles at Ericsson Research.
-Today Pekka has multiple roles, acting as the Chief Software Architect at Senseg, leading IoT developmet at Ell-i co-operative, and influencing at Aalto University as a Research Fellow.

 During the time at Ericsson he grew to be an internationally recognised expert in Internet architecture, with special attention to